Skip to main content

 Introduction

 Casper is a Proof-of-Stake blockchain platform with an account-based model that performs execution after consensus.
 A Casper network stores data in a structure known as Global State.
-Users interact with global state through session code sent in a Deploy.
-Deploys contain Wasm to be executed by the network, thus allowing developers to use their preferred programming language rather than a proprietary language.
+Users interact with global state through session code sent in a transaction.
+Transactions may contain Wasm to be executed by the network, thus allowing developers to use their preferred programming language rather than a proprietary language.

-A deploy executes in the context of the user's Account but can call stored Wasm that will execute in its own context.
+A transaction executes in the context of the user's Account but can call stored Wasm that will execute in its own context.
 User-related information other than an account is stored in global state as an Unforgeable Reference or URef.
-After a node accepts a deploy as valid, it places the deploy in a proposed Block and gossips it among nodes until the network reaches consensus.
-At this point, the network executes the Wasm included within the deploy.
+After a node accepts a transaction as valid, it places the transaction in a proposed Block and gossips it among nodes until the network reaches consensus.
+At this point, the network executes the Wasm included within the transaction.

 1. Execution Semantics